Your cart is currently empty!

 One of the best ways to cut costs is to optimize your warehouse’s routes and lanes to make it easier for your employees to move faster.
 The speed of picking and packing orders will depend on the location of each product.
 For that reason, it’s best to store items closer to their end goal.

 Check the statistics of your warehouse to get an idea of the most frequently bought items and to see which products are commonly sold together.
-Organize and move these to the closest racks to your packing stations.
+Organize and move them to the racks that are closest to your packing stations.

 As you grow, you can incorporate advanced picking techniques, as well as a warehouse management system (WMS) to analyze and optimize your picking routes.
 You can even make each aisle a one-way route.